revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Show Answer</b></summary>

-It will throw a compile time error that Revature is not a functional interface, since it has 2 abstract methods.
+It will throw a compile time error that Arithmetic is not a functional interface, since it has 2 abstract methods.

 </details>